-The manufacturing process for an FFS is complex, involving the coordination of more than 200,000 parts and millions of lines of software code.
+The manufacturing process for a full flight simulator (FFS) is complex, involving the coordination of more than 200,000 parts and millions of lines of software code.
 The manufacture of a simulator includes six major stages: design, manufacture and assembly, integration and testing, shipping, site installation and final qualification on site.
 Defence simulators, by virtue of their tactical environments and weapons/sensor systems, are more complex and unique than Civil simulators and therefore may take more time to design, manufacture and test.